Housing, Food Security & Immigration.

 in the South East, and I can well understand why we are seeing

-an incremental illness, self- harming and depression; there is
+an increase illness, self- harming and depression; there is

 no real open space or community feeling and people consider